kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

     CustomerID,
     YEAR(OrderDate) AS OrderYear,
     COUNT(*) AS TotalOrders,
-    SUM(OrderTotal) AS TotalRevenue,
+    SUM(TotalAmount) AS TotalRevenue,
     -- Conditional counts
-    SUM(CASE WHEN OrderTotal > 1000 THEN 1 ELSE 0 END) AS HighValueOrders,
+    SUM(CASE WHEN TotalAmount > 1000 THEN 1 ELSE 0 END) AS HighValueOrders,
-    SUM(CASE WHEN MONTH(OrderDate) BETWEEN 11 AND 12 THEN OrderTotal ELSE 0 END) AS HolidayRevenue,
+    SUM(CASE WHEN MONTH(OrderDate) BETWEEN 11 AND 12 THEN TotalAmount ELSE 0 END) AS HolidayRevenue,
     -- Percentage calculations
-    CAST(SUM(CASE WHEN OrderTotal > 1000 THEN 1 ELSE 0 END) AS FLOAT) / COUNT(*) AS HighValueOrderPercent
+    CAST(SUM(CASE WHEN TotalAmount > 1000 THEN 1 ELSE 0 END) AS FLOAT) / COUNT(*) AS HighValueOrderPercent
 FROM Orders
 WHERE OrderDate >= '2023-01-01'
 GROUP BY CustomerID, YEAR(OrderDate)